yugabyte/yugabyte-spark-workshop/README.md

 # yugabyte-spark-workshop
 Hands-on workshop to build apps using Yugabyte Cloud and Spark 3.x.
-You will be building Spark application with Yugabyte Spark connector to interact with Yugabye cloud and see Yugabyte's YCQL suppports JSONB data natively.
-We will be using Spark windowing functions to interact with data.
+You will be building Spark application with Yugabyte Spark connector to interact with Yugabye Cloud and see how it suppports JSONB data natively.
+We will be using SparkSQL and windowing functions to interact with data.

 ![Architecture of YB Spark workshop application](yb%20spark%20workshop%20diagram.png)